gajaza/vimium-dark-theme-2/README.md

 - Google Chrome: chrome://extensions/
 - Firefox: about:addons

-Note that you have to reload the page for the custom CSS to take effect.
+Note that you may have to reload the page for the custom CSS to take effect.

 ---
 ## Screenshots